Atp-Rds/PWMS/README.md

 - Generate a workday “sheets” (with the invested times on), to report the workday of an employee.

 ## The Model of the “Projects&Works” domain
 You can see here the class diagram design.
+It includes entities, aggregates, associations, and so on.

 ## Applications
 I define this four user-level application functions (to assign to a four application layer classes):